 CEBU’S 1730 JESUIT HOUSE

-Cecilia Manguerra Brainard
+by Cecilia Manguerra Brainard

 I first learned about the eighteenth century Jesuit House in historic Cebu from Concepcion Briones’ book, Life in Old Parian.
-Intrigued by the history of the Jesuits, I also read The Jesuits in the Philippines 1581-1768 by H. de la Costa.
+Intrigued by their history of the Jesuits, I also read The Jesuits in the Philippines 1581-1768 by H. de la Costa.

 The Jesuits, also known as the Black Robes, came to the Manila in 1581.
 By 1595 they were in Cebu.
 The Jesuits went on to administer a free primary school teaching Spanish, Visayan, and Chinese students Christian doctrine, reading, writing, arthimetic, and deportment, grammar.